raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/run-script-on-boot.md

 sudo python /home/pi/sample.py
 ```

- The program can be aborted with ‘ctrl-c’ while it is running!
+ The program can be aborted with `ctrl-c` while it is running!